-Actions you can take, inspired by real-world ideas from CFA charterholders and members.
+Here are some actions you can take, inspired by real-world ideas from CFA® charterholders and members.

 Commit: It Starts With You

-- Commit to a gold standard code of ethics and professional conduct (see the CFA Institute Code of Ethics and Standards of Professional Conduct).
+- Commit to the Code of Ethics and Standards of Professional Conduct.

 - Name and shame unethical behavior.